aridlehoover/manager-README/README.md

 I also have a tendency to blurt out some version of “no” before really considering the question.
 It’s a bad habit.
 I’m working on squelching it.
 In the meantime, just be prepared to wait a minute while I process the idea.
 Often, I’ll change my answer within moments as I think it through.

-## Where to focus during your first 90 days?

-It depends on your background and experience.
-If you are joining the team as an Associate Software Engineer, you’ll go through a formal 30/60/90 plan that focuses on growing your technical skills.
-If you’re joining the team as a Software Engineer or above, your first 90 days will be about exploring the codebase and learning our development practices.
-In either case, expect to work closely with your teammates as they show you around.
+## Recommended reading

-Also, if you haven’t already, I highly recommend that you read these books:
+If you haven’t already, I highly recommend that you read these books:

 - [Practical Object Oriented Development in Ruby](http://www.poodr.com/) by Sandi Metz
 - [Extreme Programming Explained](https://www.amazon.com/Extreme-Programming-Explained-Embrace-Change/dp/0321278658) by Kent Beck